 The Reverse Side of Malaysian Batik

 The reverse side of the cloth is the simplest way to recognize a handmade batik.
 Because just one side of the cloth is printed, the reverse side of a printed batik is noticeably faded.
-The color of a hand-drawn batik tulis, on the other hand, is uniform on both sides since the cloth is submerged in a vat of dye.
+On the other hand, the color of a hand-drawn batik tulis is uniform on both sides since the cloth is submerged in a vat of dye.

 Unique Appearance of Malaysian Batik

 Each stroke of a batik tulis is hand-drawn with a canting, giving each batik a unique look.
 Because batik tulis are hand-drawn, there may be stains and irregularities; the strokes may not be as accurate as those on a printed batik, but this lovely muddle makes them so valued.